 Taftsville Covered Bridge.
 Four miles east of Woodstock on Route 4.
 Less traffic than the Middle Bridge, a longer and more dramatic structure, with the open farm fields east of it providing a different photographic context.
 Worth the drive if you want the more rural, expansive composition.

 Timing.
 October foliage provides the most dramatic backdrop.
 June provides lush green.
 Both are excellent; they’re different photographs.
+If your wedding falls during peak fall foliage season, the covered bridge photographs will have the orange and red maples as backdrop — an entirely different image than a summer wedding.

 Choosing a Woodstock Wedding: A Reality Check